 3. Group Projects (20 credits)

-You'll join a team made up of students from across our range of masters courses, including students on postproduction courses.
+You’ll join a team made up of fellow MA students, as well as students from our postproduction courses who have specialisms in visual effects and sound design.
 You'll undertake an exercise that first involves the creation of a title sequence for a film or television programme that leads into an action sequence similar to those found in films and high end TV drama.
 You'll build upon your experience in previous modules to work in collaborative teams creating the sequence to professional standards.
 This industry-inspired exercise allows you to understand of the creative process and hone your problem-solving skills in an applied setting.

 Term 3 and summer